fclubb/PC_geomorph_roughness/README.md

 Parameters to be chosen include (can also be listed with '''python pc_geomorph_roughness.py -h''':
 ## Required Parameters
-+ -i or --inlas: LAS/LAZ file with point-cloud data.
++ --inlas: LAS/LAZ file with point-cloud data.
 Ideally, this file contains only ground points (class == 2)
-+ -r_m or --raster_m: Raster spacing for subsampling seed points on LAS/LAZ PC.
++ --raster_m: Raster spacing for subsampling seed points on LAS/LAZ PC.
 Usually 0.5 to 2 m, default = 1.
-+ -srd_m or --sphere_radius_m: Radius of sphere used for selecting lidar points around seed points.
++ --sphere_radius_m: Radius of sphere used for selecting lidar points around seed points.
 These points are used for range, roughness, and density calculations.
 Default radius 1.5m, i.e., points within a sphere of 3m are chosen.
-+ -slope_srd_m or --slope_sphere_radius_m: Radius of sphere used for fitting a linear plane and calculating slope and detrending data (slope normalization).
++ --slope_sphere_radius_m: Radius of sphere used for fitting a linear plane and calculating slope and detrending data (slope normalization).
 By default this is similar to the radius used for calculation roughness indices (srd_m), but this can be set to a different value.
-For example, larger radii use the slope of larger area to detrend data.
+For example, larger radii use the slope of larger area to detrend data. parser.add_argument('--dem_fname', type=str, default='',  help='Filename of DEM to extract point spacing.
+Used to identify seed-point coordinates')

-+ -shp_clp or --shapefile_clip: Name / path of shapefile to clip interpolated output.
++ --shapefile_clip: Name / path of shapefile to clip interpolated output.
 Because the gridding procedure may introduce artefacts at the boundaries, a shapefile will be used to clip data to its original area.
 This is likely the same shapefile that has been used to generate the las data in the first place.
 ## Suggested Parameters
-+ -epsg or --epsg_code: EPSG code (integer) to define projection information.
++ --epsg_code: EPSG code (integer) to define projection information.
 This should be the same EPSG code as the input data (no re-projection included yet) and can be taken from LAS/LAZ input file.
 Add this to ensure that output shapefile and GeoTIFFs are properly geocoded.
++ --raw_pt_cloud: Process raw point cloud (not homogenized) for seed-point statistcs (turned on with default=1).
++ --nr_random_sampling: Number of random-point cloud sampling iteration (how many iterations of bootstraping to estimate slope/curvature calculations (default=10).
++ --range_radii: Use a list of radii to calculate different length scales (i.e., iterate through different length scales to estimate dataset length scaling, default is 0 (turned off))

 ## Additional Parameters
-+ -o or --outlas: LAS file to be created (currently only LAS files are supported).
++ --outlas: LAS file to be created (currently only LAS files are supported).
 This has the same dimension and number of points as the input LAS/LAZ file, but replaced color values reflecting roughness calculated over a given radius.
 Note that this will replace existing color information in the output file.
-+ -shape_out or --shapefile_out: Output shapefile storing calculated attributes for seed points only.
++ --shapefile_out: Output shapefile storing calculated attributes for seed points only.
 Default filename will be generated with radius in the filename.
-+ -odir --outputdir: Output directory to store plots and pickle files.
++ --outputdir: Output directory to store plots and pickle files.
 Default is directory containing LAS/LAZ file.
-+ -fig or --figure: Generate figures while processing.
++ --figure: Generate figures while processing.
 This often takes significant amount of time and can be turned off with -fig False.
-+ -color or --store_color_las: Generate a LAS file where deviation from the plane are saved in the color attribute of the LAS file for every point. *Note* that this will replace the color information in the LAS file (but will be saved to separate file).
++ --store_color_las: Generate a LAS file where deviation from the plane are saved in the color attribute of the LAS file for every point. *Note* that this will replace the color information in the LAS file (but will be saved to separate file).
 Default is False, can be turned on with --store_color True.

 # Examples